Welcome back, and I want to begin with a couple of statements from people about this book.

 The Republicans chose to kind of avoid the issue.

-Um he took a very strong stand.
+He took a very strong stand.

-I think there were other motivations though.
+I think there were other motivations, though.

 One was it's a great tax source.

-And as a matter of fact, during the early new deal, even though they're talking about income taxes, most of the tax collections are from excise taxes.
+And as a matter of fact, during the early New Deal, even though they're talking about income taxes, most of the tax collections are from excise taxes.

-People like things like cosmetics, cigarettes, uh, alcohol.
+People like things like cosmetics, cigarettes, alcohol.

-Yeah, uh, that's where the bulk of the revenue is raised.
+That's where the bulk of the revenue is raised.

 He makes a big deal about this, but that means that the wealthy find ways to find tax shelters.